lorae/household-size-demographics/README.md

     source .env
     ```

-    Then submit the SLURM job as usual:
+    Then submit the SLURM job as usual.
+You can run this test script to confirm your `.env` is configured correctly.
+Assuming it is, logs should show up in the `slurm-logs` directory:

     ```bash
-    TODO
+    sbatch your/file/path/to/household-size-demographics/jobs/test-env.sh
     ```

     The job script references your environment variables, ensuring your email address and file paths are never hardcoded into the script itself.